KelvinHere/book-review-app/README.md

     - A review from a book

 #### Sorting
-* Sort feature allows book sorting ascending and descending by rating, author or title
+* Sort feature allows book sorting ascending and descending by rating, author or title.

 #### Database
-* A book will be given an average score using its reviews
+* A book will be given an average score using its reviews.
-* A books average score only updates when a new review for that book is added
+* A books average score only updates when a new review for that book is added.
-* Add book button allows a user to create a new book entry into the database
+* Add book button allows a user to create a new book entry into the database.
-* Delete book button allows a user to delete a book and its reviews from the database
+* Delete book button allows a user to delete a book and its reviews from the database.
-* Write review button allows a review and star rating to be added to a book in the database
+* Write review button allows a review and star rating to be added to a book in the database.
-* Edit review button allows a user to edit the contents and rating of a review
+* Edit review button allows a user to edit the contents and rating of a review.
-* Delete review button allows a user to remove a review from a book
+* Delete review button allows a user to remove a review from a book.
-* Book cards are automatically created via information from the database
+* Book cards are automatically created via information from the database.

 #### Backend
 * The review score when adding a review is check and capped between 0 and 10, if a user edits the form to give the book a score of 100 it will be reduced to 10, or -55 will be turned to 0, avoiding review score manipulation.
-* The reviews button also displays how many reviews there are for a book example "15 Reviews"
+* The reviews button also displays how many reviews there are for a book example "15 Reviews".
-* Book titles and author names are turned lower case for futureproofing the app to avoid duplicate books and allow esier searches
+* Book titles and author names are turned lower case for futureproofing the app to avoid duplicate books and allow esier searches.

 #### Frontend
-* The website header title will always take you to the home page and keep your sort settings
+* The website header title will always take you to the home page and keep your sort settings.
-* The nav buttons at the top of the page will collapse into an icon on smaller screens
+* The nav buttons at the top of the page will collapse into an icon on smaller screens.
-* The book cards are 1 column wide on mobile, 2 columns on medium res tablets and 3 columns on high res desktops
+* The book cards are 1 column wide on mobile, 2 columns on medium res tablets and 3 columns on high res desktops.
-* Books will have a link to buy, which will take you to a specified external web page
+* Books will have a link to buy, which will take you to a specified external web page.
-* Book cards have "Title", "Author", "Rating" as well as a cover to give users quick relevent information
+* Book cards have "Title", "Author", "Rating" as well as a cover to give users quick relevent information.
-* Book cards have buttons that show number of reviews, an option to write a review or buy for quick access
+* Book cards have buttons that show number of reviews, an option to write a review or buy for quick access.
-* Clicking a book cover will reveal its synopsis and an extra button to edit the book
+* Clicking a book cover will reveal its synopsis and an extra button to edit the book.
-* Sort feature is a collapsable menu which takes up little space when not used
+* Sort feature is a collapsable menu which takes up little space when not used.
+* If books are sorted by rating and have the same star rating they are sub sorted by how many review they have.

 ### Changes during development